A guide to life insurance for newlyweds & married couples

 Separate life insurance policies

-Separate policies are more plentiful and popular for a few reasons.
-First, separate policies are more easily customized to each person’s contributions and needs.
+Separate policies can be more plentiful and popular for a few reasons.
+First, separate policies are more easily customized to each person's contributions and needs.
 For example, if your income contributes more to household expenses, your policy can reflect that to ensure the same lifestyle your spouse is accustomed to should you pass away.

 How much life insurance should a married couple have?